opencaesar/oml-vision/CONTRIBUTING.md

 ### Developer certificate of origin

 Contributions to this repository are subject to the [Developer Certificate of Origin](DCO).
-All commits should be signed off by either using `-s` or `--signed` flag while committing:
+All commits must be signed off by either using `-s` or `--signed` flag while committing:
 ```
 git commit -s -m "My commit message"
 ```